yahoo/panoptes/docs/Contributing.md

 ## Code of Conduct

-By participating in this project, you agree to abide by the [Oath Code of Conduct](Code-of-Conduct.md).
+By participating in this project, you agree to abide by the [Yahoo Code of Conduct](Code-of-Conduct.md).
 Everyone is welcome to submit a pull request or open an issue to improve the documentation, add improvements, or report bugs.

 ## How to Ask a Question